JunSheng172260/Intent-Recommendation-model-in-AWS/README.md

 4. Run IntentRecommendation.py

 Remark:
--All the codes was running in AWS Lambda
+#All the codes was running in AWS Lambda
--please specify your own parameter in the code as the parameter in these few files is based on my AWS environment.
+#Please specify your own parameter in the code as the parameter in these few files is based on my AWS environment.

 #For IntentRecommendation.py, we have to create a table of recommendations in dynamo db first